psf/requests/docs/user/advanced.rst

       content = r.content
       ...

-You can further control the workflow by use of the :class:`Response.iter_content` and :class:`Response.iter_lines` methods, or reading from the underlying urllib3 :class:`urllib3.HTTPResponse` at :class:`Response.raw`.
+You can further control the workflow by use of the :class:`Response.iter_content` and :class:`Response.iter_lines` methods.

 Keep-Alive